flyingmachine/brave-clojure-web/content/concurrency.md

 actually computed, you can perform multiple computations in parallel and save yourself some time.

+You can view this as a way to protect yourself from the Reference Cell Concurrency Goblin.
+Since promises can only be written to once, you're can't create the kind of inconsistent state that arises from nondeterministic reads and writes.

-You can also use promises to register callbacks, achieving the same functionality that you might be used to in JavaScript.
+The last thing I should mention is that you can also use promises to register callbacks, achieving the same functionality that you might be used to in JavaScript.
 Here's how to do it:

 ```clojure
 (let [ferengi-wisdom-promise (promise)]